TDCJ COVID-19 Numbers Climbing

 Three weeks later – on May 7 – the numbers showed a drastic increase.
 There were 244 pending tests.
 Of the other 1,536 tests given to offenders, there were 965 positive results and 571 negative results.

-The numbers from Thursday, May 14 showed a continued increase as they topped the 1,000 mark with 1,078.
-The latest update showed there were 232 pending cases and 697 negative results.
+The numbers from Thursday, May 21 showed a continued increase as TDCJ reported the total number of positive cases had gone from 1,078 on May 14 to 1,282 on Thursday, May 21.
+The latest update showed there were 1,080 recoveries and 4,593 negative results.

 On April 16 – for employees and contract staff – 158 people had tested positive for the virus while 647 tested negative.
 There are also 259 pending tests.